jreeee/ShowScrobbling/README.md

 when hovering over the icon the playcount is displayed. if the user has the track set as 'loved' this will also be shown here.

 when another discord user clicks on your activity, they'll have two buttons, linking to the song page on lastfm and your profile respectively.

+shoscro will check every thrity seconds to see if the currently playing track has changed and update accordingly

+### development

 for linting and formatting the code, the `setup.py` provides a prompt to create a pre-commit hook. this uses `black` for formatting and `pylint` for linting. currently only the formatting has to pass for the commit to be valid and i use pylint more as reference.